Computer Systems Engineering with a Year in Industry BEng

 - You can choose to study a year abroad.

-All our courses are accredited by the Institution of Engineering and Technology (IET) and the Institute of Measurement and Control.
+This course is accredited by the Institution of Engineering and Technology (IET), the Institute of Measurement and Control and the Engineering Council UK.

 The modules listed below are examples from the last academic year.
 There may be some changes before you start your course.
 For the very latest module information, check with the department directly.